Remote access: RDS

 Where can I access RDS from?

-You can access RDS through your browser which doesn't require any installed software.
+You can access RDS through your browser which doesn't require any installed software (recommended method - although it may not work on all mobile browsers).
 You can also use an RDS app which requires a little more set up.

 RDS works both within the internal campus network as well as externally (from home or another remote campus) – wherever there is an internet connection available.